 Lake Mapping in Record Snow Event

 Aquatic Environmental Services braved the record snow event and cold weather to map a nine acre lake in Rome, GA on January 12, 2011.
 After delaying the job for two days we had to finally suck it up and get the job done before our schedule for the entire month became backed-up.
 The lake we mapped is located at Castle Farms in Rome, GA.
-We have been providing fisheries management services on this lack for several years now and have constantly battled with submersed grasses in the lake.
+We have been providing fisheries management services on this lake for several years now and have constantly battled with submersed grasses in the lake.
 This lake has a lot of water with depths of three feet or less and “gin” clear water.
 This creates prime habitat for aquatic weed growth because the sunlight can penetrate down to the lake bottom which allows the weeds to grow.

 This lake is managed for quality bass fishing and more importantly aesthetics.
 Castle Farms provides company meetings, weddings, etc. overlooking the lake so any weed growth in the lake needs to be eliminated.
 Since the herbicides were not getting the job done and the grass carp escaped the lake during a flood, we determined the best solution is to dredge the lake to increase water depths.
 Increasing the water depths will decrease the amount of sunlight that reaches the pond bottom which will in turn decrease the amount of weed growth.
 But to accurately determine how much sediment needed to be dredge to achieve the proper depths, we needed to create a bathymetric map.